 A new study published in the journal Antiquity makes the argument that temples in ancient Greece had ramps that were specifically designed to serve people with disabilities.
 If true, this would mean, according to the study’s author, that those with impaired mobility still occupied meaningful roles in ancient Greek society.
 The study’s author also says this would mean the assumption that there was no room in ancient Greece for people with disabilities is defunct.

-🆕 research: Analysis reveals some Ancient Greek sanctuaries had ramps which likely served as disabled access (📷)— 🅰ntiquity Journal is publishing from home (@AntiquityJ) July 21, 2020
+🆕 research: Analysis reveals some Ancient Greek sanctuaries had ramps which likely served as disabled access (📷)— 🅰ntiquity Journal (@AntiquityJ) July 21, 2020

 This is the earliest known evidence of ancient societies adapting their buildings to the needs of the disabled community